Espen Oeino on Ownership Trends & 282m NJORD

 With ongoing projects ranging from the AMELS 60 series to Nobiskrug’s highly-anticipated Project 794, Espen Oeino and his Monegasque team continue to dominate the superyachting design sphere.
 Yet we couldn’t help but notice, as NJORD’s announcement comes alongside ongoing construction on 182.6m research vessel REV, a similarity between these two very different, but very unique projects.

-‘The initiators are both fellow Norwegians like me, both with extensive backgrounds in shipping and businesses related to the sea,’ Espen commented.
+‘The initiators are both fellow Norwegians like me, both with extensive backgrounds in shipping and businesses related to the sea,’ Espen said.

 It must be something in the water – quite literally – in Norway, as both projects share at their core certain philanthropic and scientific research missions.
 ‘Norway, or rather Scandinavia, has been at the forefront of sustainability for a long time.
 We are outdoor people, we appreciate the beauty of the outdoors and we want to preserve it.’